ISSUIUC/ISS-PCB/ISS-PCB-CONVENTIONS.md

 ### Courtyards

-Each symbol should have a courtyard (Pink outline) if not add one by clicking the courtyard layer (respective front/back) that is a little bigger than the component itself.
+Each symbol should have a courtyard (Pink outline) if not add one by clicking the courtyard layer (respective front/back) that has the correct distance between the courtyard and component.

+"Unless otherwise specified, clearance is 0.25mm.
+This shrinks to 0.15mm for parts smaller than 1.5mm in any dimension."
+(KLC) However these numbers change based on the component working with.

+For information on the [Courtyard Layer Requirements](https://klc.kicad.org/footprint/f5/f5.3.html) reference the KLC.

 ### Solder Paste